top of page

 Client Needs

-DAC mostly have internal feedback from employees regarding the functioning of their visitor management system, while they absolutely lack feedback from the end users (i.e. the residents of Dearborn)
+DAC mostly had internal feedback from employees regarding the functioning of Greetly, while they absolutely lacked feedback from the end users (i.e. the residents of Dearborn)

 greetly on ipad.jpg